bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 I have been quite lucky that I was able to use it in a small greenfield application, and I think that this is the best way to make a start with it.
 So I'm looking forward to new use cases that can benefit from the elegance and safety of effect systems and ZIO in particular.

-One new ZIO feature that I'd be interested to try is [zio-direct](https://github.com/zio/zio-direct), which promises to make the program structure easier to understand, especially for developers that don't have much experience with functional programming and the Scala "for comprehension".
+One new ZIO feature that I'd be interested to try is [zio-direct](https://github.com/zio/zio-direct), which promises to make the program structure easier to understand, especially for developers that don't have much experience with functional programming, chained `flatMaps` and the Scala "for comprehension".

 I'm also looking forward to better runtime compatibility between minor releases, because at the moment it can cause some puzzling situations, with seemingly no way out.